jestjs/jest/packages/jest-create-cache-key-function/README.md

 ### `createCacheKey(files?: Array<string>, values?: Array<String>, length?: number): GetCacheKeyFunction`

-Provides a function that computes the cache key given  a collection of files and values.
-This limits the output with a provided length.
+Returns a function that can be used to generate cache keys based on source code of provided files and provided values.

 #### Parameters